 Field Experience: Field research in collaboration with scholars from Afghanistan, Pakistan and Turkey.
 Research Interests: Middle Eastern and Central Asian politics; ethnic and linguistic groups in Central Asia and Middle East.

-Major Publications: "Inside Afghanistan 23 Years After the Soviet Withdrawal" Journal of Asian and African Studies, 48(2), 2013; "For Afghans, A Start," Newsday Editorials, September 18, 2005; "The Ahrari Waqf in Kabul, 1546, and the Mughal Naqshbandiyyah," Journal of American Oriental Society 119.1, Jan- March 1999; "Afghanistan's Relations with It's Neighbors," Critique, 8, 1996; "Evolving Alternative Views on the Future of Afghanistan: An Afghan Perspective," Asia Survey, 33 1993; "Soviet-Afghan Relations from Cooperation to Occupation," The International Journal of Middle Eastern Studies, 21, 1989.
+Major Publications: "Keys to Understanding the Middle East" e-book and textbook for "Introduction to the Middle East; "Inside Afghanistan 23 Years After the Soviet Withdrawal" Journal of Asian and African Studies, 48(2), 2013; "For Afghans, A Start," Newsday Editorials, September 18, 2005; "The Ahrari Waqf in Kabul, 1546, and the Mughal Naqshbandiyyah," Journal of American Oriental Society 119.1, Jan- March 1999; "Afghanistan's Relations with It's Neighbors," Critique, 8, 1996; "Evolving Alternative Views on the Future of Afghanistan: An Afghan Perspective," Asia Survey, 33 1993; "Soviet-Afghan Relations from Cooperation to Occupation," The International Journal of Middle Eastern Studies, 21, 1989.

 Dissertations/Theses supervised: 8